2. Physics / Authority transfer

 - At the start, none of the entities exist on the Replication Server (yet).

-- The first Client connects.
+- Client A connects.
 They sync the crates onto the network.
-Being unique, the Replication Server takes note of their Universally Unique ID (UUID).
+Being unique, the Replication Server takes note of their ID.

-- Another Client connects.
-They try to bring the same crates onto the network, but because they are set to be No Duplicates and coherence finds there is already a network entity with the same UUID, it destroys the instance in the scene and network-instantiates a new instance, which is now non-authoritative.
+- Client B connects.
+They try to bring the same crates onto the network, but because it is set to be No Duplicates and coherence finds there is already a network entity with the same ID, it doesn't create a new network entity but recognises that crate as the one on the server, and just makes it non-authoritative for Client B.

-- If the first Client disconnects, the crates are not destroyed because their Lifetime is set to Persistent.
-They briefly become orphaned (no one has authority on them) but immediately the authority is passed to the second Client due to the option Auto-adopt Orphan being on.
+- If Client A disconnects, the crates are not destroyed because their Lifetime is set to Persistent.
+They briefly become orphaned (no one has authority on them) but immediately the authority is passed to Client B due to the option Auto-adopt Orphan being on.

-- If everyone disconnects, the crates persist on the Replication Server as network entities that are orphaned.
+- If everyone disconnects, the crates remain on the Replication Server as network entities that are orphaned.
 They keep whatever position/rotation they had, since nobody is simulating them anymore.

 At this point, nobody is connected.
 The Replication Server is not doing any work.